Bridge to Terabithia (novel)

-Bridge to Terabithia is a children's novel written by Katherine Paterson, about two children named Leslie and Jesse who create a magical forest kingdom in their imaginations.
-The book was originally published in 1977 by Thomas Crowell, and in 1978, it won the Newbery Medal.
-Paterson drew inspiration for the novel from a real event that occurred in August 1974 when her son’s friend was struck dead by lightning.
+Bridge to Terabithia is a children's novel written by American author Katherine Paterson.
+The book was originally published in 1977 by Thomas Crowell, and won a Newbery Medal the year after.

-The novel tells the story of fifth grader Jesse Aarons, who becomes friends with his new neighbor, Leslie Burke, after he loses a footrace to her at school.
+The novel tells the story of fifth-grader Jesse Aarons, who becomes friends with his new neighbor, Leslie Burke, after he loses a footrace to her at school.
 Leslie is a tomboy from a wealthy family, and Jesse thinks highly of her.
 Jesse is an artistic boy from a poorer family who, in the beginning, is fearful and angry.
 After meeting Leslie, however, his life is transformed.
 He becomes courageous and learns to let go of his frustration.
-The two children create a kingdom for themselves, which Leslie names "Terabithia."
+The two children create a kingdom for themselves, which Leslie names "Terabithia".

+Paterson drew inspiration for the novel from a real event that occurred in August 1974 when her son's friend was struck and killed by lightning.
 The novel's content has been the frequent target of censorship and appears at number eight on the American Library Association list of the 100 Most Frequently Challenged Books for the decade 1990–2000.

 It has been adapted for the screen twice: a 1985 PBS TV movie and a 2007 Disney/Walden Media feature film.

 Background of book

 Katherine Paterson lived for a time in Takoma Park, Maryland, a suburb of Washington, D.C.
-The novel was inspired by an incident during that time: on August 14, 1974, her son David's best friend, Lisa Christina Hill, died after being struck by lightning in Bethany Beach, Delaware.
-She was eight years old.
+The novel was inspired by an incident during that time: on August 14, 1974, her son David's best friend, Lisa Christina Hill, died after being struck by lightning in Bethany Beach, Delaware, aged eight.

 The name of the imaginary kingdom is similar to that of the Narnian island Terebinthia, created by C. S. Lewis in 1951 or earlier for Prince Caspian and The Voyage of the Dawn Treader.
 Paterson observed in 2005:

 I thought I had made it up.
 Then, rereading The Voyage of the Dawn Treader by C. S. Lewis, I realized that I had probably gotten it from the island of Terebinthia in that book.
 However, Lewis probably got that name from the terebinth tree in the Bible, so both of us pinched from somewhere else, probably unconsciously.

 The novel makes a direct reference to The Chronicles of Narnia as a series of books Leslie lends to Jess, in order to help him learn to behave like a king.

-The novel also indirectly alludes to the fantasy series The Chronicles of Prydain.